To Be Added to a Wait ListIf a session is marked as (Full)

 Signs to note if a child is too ill to attend camp?

-If a child has a fever over 100°F, diarrhea, vomiting, a sore throat, a rash, red draining eyes, thick yellow or green nasal discharge, please keep them at home until 24 hours AFTER these symptoms are resolved or a note from your doctor is sent to camp stating that the child can attend.
+If a child has a fever over 100°F, diarrhea, vomiting, a sore throat, shortness of breath or difficulty breathing, new loss of taste or smell, muscle or body aches, a rash, red draining eyes, thick yellow or green nasal discharge, please keep them at home until 24 hours AFTER these symptoms are resolved or a note from your doctor is sent to camp stating that the child can attend.
 If your child is diagnosed with an infection, it is very important to keep him/her out of camp for at least 24-48 hours AFTER starting antibiotics to prevent the spread of infection.

 Other health reasons a child may not attend camp